 Filtering data in Excel is a common concept for getting access to desired data easily.
 While working on a large sheet for any type of purpose, some duplicate data may appear.
-So, it becomes tedious to work with this repetitive data and to solve this problem filtering duplicate data is essential.
+So, it becomes tedious to work with this repetitive data, and to solve this problem filtering duplicate data is essential.

 In this article, I have tried to cover the possible easiest ways to filter duplicates in Excel.

-Download Excel Workbook
+Download Practice Workbook

-7 Methods to filter duplicates in Excel
+7 Suitable Ways to Filter Duplicates in Excel

 Let’s get introduced to the data table first.
-I am working here with a table that has 3 columns and 18 rows.
+I am working here with a table that has 3 columns and 14 rows.
 The columns are named Ship Mode, Province, and Customer Segment.
 The table has been shown below.

-- After pressing OK the following filtered data will appear.
+After pressing OK, the following filtered data will appear.

-- For this method, You have to select the Data tab and then the Advanced option on the Sort & Filter area.
+- Following, select the Data tab and then the Advanced option on the Sort & Filter area.

-- Then the following filtered data table will appear.
+As a result, the following filtered data table will appear.